vchinchambekar/springdemo/README.md

 $ oc expose service springdemo
 ```

+You might need to adjust RAM ressource limits as the 256MB is a bit tight for JBoss.

 This repo also contains an openshift template springdemo-template.json that you can use to instantiate the project, either manually though copy-pasting it to the Web-GUI ("Add to project", "Import YAML / JSON") or through the CLI:
 ```
 $ oc new-app -f springdemo-template.json